Looking for some clever outdoor dog bath station ideas to make bathing your dog a lot easier?

 During my Internet research into outdoor dog bath station ideas, I stumbled upon this video, and I found the idea fascinating.

-The dog washing shower seems very efficient because you have both arms free and you can easily keep the dog in one place and soap it well.
+This dog-washing shower is one of the best options if you need to have both arms free since you can easily keep your dog in one place and lather him up.

-It’s also easy to come across spare PVC parts, and you probably have all the necessary tools in your toolbox.
+It’s also easy to come across spare PVC parts (or buy them at Loews or something fairly cheap), and you probably have all the necessary tools in your toolbox.

 Why don’t you give it a go?